lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 Dispel Magic is now Dispel Evil, an aoe Dispel Magic against evil enemies at 1.5 times the level of the caster, as in a similar SCS component [^4].
 In addition they gain Banish Evil, a version of SR's banishment against evil enemies and Iron Will, a permanent bonus to save vs. spells.
 True Sight is also made undispellable.

-[^4]: The [SCS](https://www.gibberlings3.net/mods/tweaks/scs/) component "Reduce the power of Inquisitors' Dispel Magic" is, quite obviously, incompatible.

 # E. Undead Hunter.

 Keeps the vanilla Paralysis and Level Drain immunities but looses the extra thac0 and damage against undead, function now played by a new spell.
 In exchange, looses one spell per level, Lay on Hands and Auras.

+note(s): all tables can be edited *before* installing the mod, but do not complain if you mess things up:
+* the list of deleted spells can be found in [Undead Hunter spellbook](../resources/2da/undead_hunter_spellbook.2da).
+* the proficiencies can be found in [Undead Hunter proficiencies](../resources/2da/undead_hunter_proficiencies.2da).
+* the abilities can be found in [Undead Hunter abilities table](../resources/2da/undead_hunter_abilities.2da).

 ## E. 1.
 Spellcasting.

-In comparison with paladins, undead hunters gain Animate Dead, but lose Miscast Magic and Holy Smite.
+In comparison with Paladins, Undead Hunters gain Animate Dead, but lose Miscast Magic and Holy Smite.
 The latter has now a version, Smite Undead, gained at spell level 4, that bypasses magic resistance.
 They also get the new spells Halt Undead, Undead Bane, Exorcism and, at level 5, Animate Skeleton Warrior.
 The latter (as well as keeping Animate Dead) is to lean on the duality expressed in KR's kit description of using the undead to fight the undead.

 ## E. 2.
 Immunities.

-As with KR, undead hunters gain immunity to paralysis and level drain.
+As with KR, Undead Hunters gain immunity to paralysis and level drain.

 ## E. 3.
 Abilities.

 Undead Hunters lose access to the paladin auras.
 Beyond KR, we give a bonus of +2 to Turn Undead level, gained at level 3.

+[^1]: conceptually incompatible with [Tweaks Anthology](https://github.com/Gibberlings3/Tweaks-Anthology) component "Alter Paladin Spell Progression Table".

+[^2]: the spellbook is based on the divine spells made available by [Spell Revisions](https://github.com/Gibberlings3/SpellRevisions).

+[^3]: makes a similar [atweaks](http://www.shsforums.net/files/file/949-atweaks-platform-independent/) component redundant.

+[^4]: The [SCS](https://www.gibberlings3.net/mods/tweaks/scs/) component "Reduce the power of Inquisitors' Dispel Magic" is, quite obviously, incompatible.